 Despite all of this savagery, native bru-kin are considerably more than mindless barbarians.
 They have an elaborate social structure, with a hierarchy based on a warrior's perceived prowess.
 Note the "perceived" in that description.
 In bru-kin society, performance is paramount, but how you appear also has a lot to do with your status.
 The ability to command capable lackeys is as important as your ability to weave blades.
 A warrior may not be the deadliest Bru on feet, but if she can whistle up three guys who are, who are completely loyal to her, and who will cheerfully beat your head in, then she has higher status than you do, whether you like it or not.
 Many clan chiefs fall into this category, with designated champions insulating them from lower level challenges.
-Of course, most chiefs are also lethal warriors in their own right, so often those champions are his or her way of preserving younger warriors from death in a duel when they can die better fighting an enemy.
+Of course, most chiefs are also lethal warriors in their own right, so often those champions are their way of preserving younger warriors from death in a duel when they can die better fighting an enemy.

 Despite the horrific level of violence among bru-kin, they are not a chaotic mass of random impulses.
 Indeed, chaotic alignments are a minority among bru-kin.
 Having some like-minded killers at your side when you go to murder that annoyingly chaotic evil guy next door evens the odds wonderfully.
 True friendship is rare, since such altruism is seen as foolish, but firm and well-defined alliances are common among warriors, and very common among the herders and other members of bru-kin society.

 Note that many bru-kin, perhaps as many as a third, live comfortably and easily in other cultures.
 Such bru-kin may or may not follow the culture of their native kin.